Imagine walking into a coffee shop for the first time, taking in the scent of freshly roasted coffee beans as you make your way to the counter.

 See how it works?
 Now it’s your turn!
 Take a few questions from your brainstorm list and try to come up with answers that relate to each result.

-When you’re ready, input your quiz questions and answers inside your free Interact quiz before we reach the last step of creating a personalized marketing strategy.
+When you’re ready, input your quiz questions and answers inside your Interact quiz before we reach the last step of creating a personalized marketing strategy.

 Write an email sequence for each personalized quiz result